cloudmobi/AndroidSDK/AdMob_Mediation_Integration_Guide_For_Android.md

 -dontwarn com.google.android.**
 -dontwarn com.facebook.ads.**
 ```
-**Done!** You are now all set to deliver CloudMobi Ads within your application!
+**Done!** You are now all set to deliver Cloudmobi Ads within your application!

 For more details information about Custom Events in Admob Mediation, please click [here](https://developers.google.com/admob/android/custom-events)